wlam888/RedHat-OVAL-XML-Parser/README.md

 This program parses the XML OVAl security provided by Redhat found here: http://www.redhat.com/security/data/oval/

-1: Compile + \n
+Compile and Run > Java rhParse filename

-2: Run > Java rhParse filename
+Output is in the form of a CSV File: Fields include

-Output: Release Version - CVE Number - Package Name - Fix Version - URL
+Release Version - CVE Number - Package Name - Fix Version - URL